 AIB provide full personal and business banking services and offer a range of credit cards for all needs, including the low interest CLICK Visa Card, ‘be’ Visa, Platinum Visa Card, and the AIB Student Card.

 Avant Money is a digital-only lending platform that offers credit cards.
-The Avant Money One gives an introductory 0% on purchases and balance transfers and the Avant Money Reward+ offers up to 25% of your interest refunded plus €100 cashback.
+The Avant Money One offers €150 cashback and gives an introductory 0% on purchases and balance transfers.
+The Avant Money Reward+ offers up to 25% of your interest refunded plus €150 cashback.

 The Bank of Ireland provides personal and business banking.
 They offer the widest choice of cards in Ireland; the Aer Credit Card, Classic Credit Card, Platinum Credit Card, Affinity Credit Card and Student Credit Card.

-Permanent TSB of Ireland is a trustee savings bank offering the ICE Visa Credit Card which has an introductory 0% balance transfer and purchases rate.
+PTSB is a trustee savings bank offering the ICE Visa Credit Card which has an introductory 0% balance transfer and purchases rate.

 There are six credit card providers in Ireland.

-Bank Of Ireland has 0% for 6 months purchases with their Platinum Advantage, Classic and Aer Credit Cards.
+An Post Flex credit card has 0% purchases for 9 months, followed by Bank Of Ireland has 0% for 6 months purchases with their Platinum Advantage, Classic and Aer Credit Cards.

 Your credit limit will depend on your credit score and financial history.
 Find out how credit limits work in our guide.